 Flame for 9th Asian Winter Games lit in Harbin

-HARBIN, Jan.
-20 (Xinhua) -- The flame for the Harbin 2025 Asian Winter Games was lit at the Sun Island Scenic Area here on Monday, with 18 days to go before the opening of the Games.
+The flame for the Harbin 2025 Asian Winter Games is lit at the Sun Island Scenic Area in Harbin, northeast China's Heilongjiang Province, Jan 20, 2025.
+(China News Service/Zhao Yuhang)

-Capital city of northeast China's Heilongjiang Province, Harbin will host the Games for the second time from Feb.
-7 to 14, having previously hosted the event's third edition in 1996.
+The 9th Asian Winter Games will take place from Feb.
+7 to 14, 2025 in China's Heilongjiang Province.

-According to the recently released competition schedule, ice hockey and curling events will begin earlier, on Feb.
-3 and 4, respectively, with the overall schedule spanning 12 days.
+The flame for the Harbin 2025 Asian Winter Games is lit at the Sun Island Scenic Area in Harbin, northeast China's Heilongjiang Province, Jan 20, 2025.
+(China News Service/Zhao Yuhang)

 Photos